jdodsoncollins/Angular-ngrx-async-demo/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+You can also use `npm install` if you would prefer to not use the Angular CLI.

 ## Running unit tests